Skip to content / Ir al contenido

 After a year of consistent payments, you are in a much stronger position.
 Many customers find they can qualify for better rates on future purchases, access credit cards with reasonable terms, improve their insurance rates, and feel genuine confidence about their financial future.

 The bankruptcy on your report will eventually fall off, typically seven to ten years for Chapter 7 and seven years for Chapter 13.
 But you do not have to wait that long to start rebuilding.
 Every payment you make is proof that your financial story has a new chapter.
+This is not about forgetting what happened.
+It is about proving what is possible.

 Your next payment is your next step forward.
 Make it count.